AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 ## Act 4: Cael Morrow (Chapter 5)

-- The characters delve into the drowned city and find the entrance to the Netherdeep
+- The characters delve into the drowned city and find the Key to the Netherdeep
+- LEVEL 9
+- The characters advance the Jewel of Three Prayers to its Exalted state
+- LEVEL 10

 ### Faction Missions